Travelers Embark on a Culinary Journey at Los Angeles International Airport

 - The Original Farmers Market: The landmark marketplace at 3rd and Fairfax is miniaturized at LAX with a wide selection of snacks, wine, coffee, and sweets.
 Dining options include ¡Loteria!
 Grill with tacos and margaritas from award-winning chef Jimmy Shaw; and Monsieur Marcel Gourmet Market and Bistro, a French marketplace offering crepes, croque monsieur, baguette sandwiches, and salads.

 - Rock & Brews: One of two LAX locations (the second is in Terminal 1), Rock & Brews serves American comfort food with a full bar and a rock 'n' roll vibe.
 Rock & Brews also offers “Grab and Go” service for hot and cold food items, as well as coffee service.

 - Skewers by Morimoto: Skewers, as well as rice bowls, noodles, and breakfast items, fill the extensive menu from renowned Iron Chef Masaharu Morimoto.

-- BLU2o: Michelin-star chef David Myers’ sleek sit-down bar featuring gourmet small bites, flatbreads, cheese and charcuterie, wine, beer, cocktails, and a grab-and-go area.
+- BLU2o: Michelin-star chef David Myers’ sleek sit-down bar features gourmet small bites, flatbreads, cheese and charcuterie, wine, beer, cocktails, and a grab-and-go area.